-1. Thinking Outside the Borders: Investors' Inattention to Foreign Operations1 (Revise and Resumbit at the Review of Financial Studies)
+1. Thinking Outside the Borders: Investors' Underreaction to Foreign Operations1 (Revise and Resubmit at the Review of Financial Studies)

-Abstract: I use industry-level returns in foreign markets to examine the hypothesis that value-relevant foreign information slowly diffuses into the stock prices of multinational firms.
-A trading strategy that exploits foreign-market information generates abnormal returns of 0.8% monthly.
-The return predictability is not driven by domestic or global industry momentum nor by anticipated changes in future risks.
-The effect is most pronounced for small, opaque, and geographically dispersed firms, and also for firms with relatively small foreign operations.
-Stock prices are more sensitive to foreign information around quarterly earnings announcements and when there is relatively more intensive media coverage of foreign events.
-Stock prices also respond more quickly to information from English-speaking and European countries relative to Asian countries.
-These results are consistent with investors' limited attention and processing capacity for foreign information.
+Abstract: I use industry-level returns in foreign markets to examine the hypothesis that value-relevant foreign information slowly diffuses into the stock prices of U.S. multinational firms.
+A trading strategy that exploits foreign information generates abnormal returns of 0.8% monthly.
+The return predictability is not driven by industry momentum or anticipated changes in future risks.
+The effect is more pronounced in periods with lower media coverage of foreign news.
+Controlling for media coverage, I find that the market responds more slowly to information from more linguistically and culturally distant countries.
+These results show that both investors' limited attention and their lack of understanding of foreign information matter for the return effects.
+I further separate these two mechanisms by examining market responses to earnings surprises.

-2. Mark Twains Cat: Industry Investment Experience, Categorical Thinking and Stock Selection (Submitted to the Journal of Finance)
+2. Mark Twains Cat: Industry Investment Experience, Categorical Thinking and Stock Selection